 We have a responsibility to the next generation to prepare the people who will inherit the leadership and care of our world.
 CAELI can help us fulfill this responsibility by using private investment to power public change.

 In 2015, the California Department of Education, working with a 48-member Environmental Literacy Taskforce, published California’s Blueprint for Environmental Literacy.
-In 2016, stakeholders representing governmental agencies, education, environmental, and community-based organizations came together to begin the work outlined in the Blueprint:
+In 2016, stakeholders representing governmental agencies, education, environmental, and community organizations came together to begin the work outlined in the Blueprint:

 - Creating a supportive statewide context for environmental literacy